mapbox/.github/CONTRIBUTING.md

 6. You must enable two-factor authentication on your GitHub account.
 7. You should have a basic understanding of Git and GitHub.
 8. You should have a basic understanding of the project to which you are contributing.
-9. You should have a Mapbox account for testing purposes.
+9. You should have a Mapbox account for testing of proposed changes.
 You can sign up for a free account [here](https://account.mapbox.com/auth/signup/).

 ## Additional Resources